BBLVCKK/Lnx-Mac-Address-Changer/README.md

-Here's an updated version of your README file, addressing the points you mentioned:

 ## Linux MAC Address Changer and Network Scanner

-## Description
 This tool allows users to change the MAC address of a specified network interface, revert it to the original MAC address, generate a random MAC address, and scan the network to display IP and MAC addresses of connected devices.

 ## Features